Menu

 The thyroid gland usually enlarges with pregnancy, but not to a noticeable amount.

-Additionally, if you have the autoimmune version of hypothyroidism, you’ll want to keep a check on adequately treating your hypothyroidism and antibodies, since some experts state that thyroid antibodies cross the human placenta and could attack your baby’s thyroid.
-Research has also shown that high levels of Thyroid Peroxidase Antibodies increase the risk of premature births, so keeping Hashimoto’s well controlled can be crucial.
-[2]
+Additionally, if you have the autoimmune version of hypothyroidism, you’ll want to keep a check on optimally treating your hypothyroidism and lowering antibodies if possible, since some experts state that thyroid antibodies cross the human placenta and could attack your baby’s thyroid.

-See related post: Are Pregnant Women With Thyroid Problems Considered High Risk?
+Are Pregnant Women With Thyroid Problems Considered High Risk?

-As soon as you know you are pregnant, tell your doctor and get a full thyroid panel booked in as soon as possible.
+If you already have the diagnosis of hypothyroidism and / or Hashimoto’s, then as soon as you know you are pregnant, tell your doctor and get a full thyroid panel booked in as soon as possible.
 That’s a full thyroid panel.
 Not just TSH and Free T4.
 Free T3 and thyroid antibodies too.
 Make it your mission to look after yourself and your baby as well as possible.

 In the first trimester of pregnancy, the foetus relies completely on the mother to provide the thyroid hormones for its development.
-For someone with a perfectly healthy thyroid gland and function, their body is able to meet that extra demand easily.
+For someone with a perfectly healthy thyroid gland and function, their body is usually able to meet that extra demand easily.
 In a woman with hypothyroidism, her body may not be able to.

 According to the Endocrine Society’s 2007 Clinical Guidelines for the Management of Thyroid Dysfunction during Pregnancy and Postpartum, thyroid medication usually needs to be increased in dosage, by 4-6 week gestation and may well require a 30-50% increase in dosage.

-After all, a small study from 1990 revealed that although pregnant women taking Levothyroxine (Synthroid) needed an increase in dosage to maintain good thyroid hormone levels in pregnancy, women on NDT medications (such as Armour) did not need to.
+A small study from 1990 revealed that although pregnant women taking Levothyroxine (Synthroid) needed an increase in dosage to maintain good thyroid hormone levels in pregnancy, women on NDT medications (such as Armour) did not need to.
 So this is definitely something to monitor closely and observe in regards to your personal needs.
 [3]

 If you’re ‘subclinical’ or ‘borderline’ hypothyroid, your doctor may wish to start you on thyroid medication or increase it so that you’re well within range to reduce risk of miscarriage.
 The risk of miscarriage is higher in women with subclinical hypothyroidism, compared to women with normal thyroid function (euthyroidism).
 [4]